 According to a 2013 study, researchers counted the concentration of virus particles in the air surrounding flu patients and established that the use of antimicrobial masks reduced the exhalation of large viral droplets by up to 25-fold.
 However, the masks were less effective in protecting against fine viral droplets that are more infectious, cutting by 3-fold.

 Antimicrobial masks also offer good protection for the worried lot.
 Studies established that these masks were as effective, or nearly as effective, at protecting users against flu as respirators.
+If your looking for a place to purchase masks, https://dmbsupply.com offers FDA registered face masks.

 So how do antimicrobial masks work?